shenef/Boktai-Speedrunning/src/zoktai/any.md

 Select new Game and enter the password for the "Dark Boy" title.
 This title grants +2 STRG, +2 AGIL, a ![][icon_power_nut] Power Nut and a ![][icon_bearnut] Bearnut.

-Use the characters to the right of the numbers:
+Use the characters to the left of the numbers:

 <img class="center smoothImage" src="./assets/images/dark_boy_pw.webp">